daisy0223/sars-cov-2-datasets-datamining/README.md

 # TOAST benchmark dataset for SARS-CoV-2 sequencing

 ## Author
-Team of Technical Assistance and Outreach (TOAST) at CDC
+Technical Outreach and Assistance for States (TOAST) at CDC

 ## Purpose
 TOAST decided to work on generating a benchmark dataset for SARS-CoV-2 sequencing per multiple states’ requests.
 Our benchmark dataset is designed for users at different stages of building sequencing capacity.